mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

 >
 > Nat Pryce and Steve Freeman, Are your tests really driving  your development?

+* the main goal of this workshop:
+    * practice TDD
-* the main goal of this workshop is to practice TDD and asking right questions during development, and to became acquainted with implementation of `HashMap` and chance to discuss some bitwise operations
+    * practice asking right questions during development
+    * become acquainted with implementation of `HashMap`
+    * chance to discuss some bitwise operations

 # java 8 HashMap
 ## implementation overview